 What is your favorite fruit dessert of choice for the summer?
 Are you a crisp fan or pie junkie?!

-a simple gluten free fruit crisp recipe using coconut macaroons as the topping
+Here's a simple gluten free fruit crisp recipe with a coconut almond topping.

 - 3 cups ripe strawberries, quartered if large or whole if small